 An auto accident injury as a result of a collision with a semi tractor-trailer truck can cause very serious injuries, extensive property damage and sometimes death.
-If you or a family member has been a victim of a truck accident, talk to an experienced Kansas City auto accident lawyer about how you can obtain the compensation you are entitled to recover because of an auto accident injury from a collision with a truck.
+If you or family member has been a victim of a truck accident, talk to an experienced Kansas City auto accident lawyer about how you can obtain the compensation you are entitled to recover because of an auto accident injury from a collision with a truck.

 A trucking accident can be caused by any number of factors, but we commonly see accidents caused by one of the following: